 I love The Millionaire Next Door because it discusses one of the main problems people have with personal finance – Keeping up with the Joneses.
 It highlights that anyone with a decent income can become a millionaire through smart investing and being thrifty.

 Throughout the book, Stanley stresses that there actually are tons of millionaires everywhere in the US, living their normal middle-class lives with little fanfare.
 These people might even be your neighbors!
 They shop at thrift stores, clip coupons, and work their regular jobs just like everyone else.
-It’s refreshing to see the idea that if you just keep your head down and keep on trucking, it’s very likely that you too can achieve millionaire status.
+It’s refreshing to see the idea that if you just keep your head down and keep on trucking, it’s very likely that you too can achieve your financial goals.

 The only issue with this book is that it does have some issues with timing.
 All the points Stanley made were extremely valid when it was first published in the nineties.
 Life is a little different now – wages are stagnant and home-ownership is out of reach for tons of people.
 However, even with the dated material, I think this book still has value.
 If you work, invest, and shop smartly, you may not be a millionaire, but you will be ok.